 The Laticrete Strata Heat thermostat is Alexa compatible.
 Need I say more?
 I know, I know.
 Just about every product in the smart home world works with Alexa.
 However, until recently it was the only one of these smart floor heat thermostats that had it.

 The Laticrete has a number of smart feature which show that it’s trying to be the smartest smart thermostat of the bunch.
 However, buggy software and a lack of updates has left it lacking.

 It has integrated geofencing, which can use the location of your smartphone to determine whether you’re home or not.
 The thermostat can then turn the heat on or off at optimal times which should help you save energy.

 It has a learn schedule option (much like the Nest Learning Thermostat) to go along with the geofencing.
 It records the times you come and go and over time begins to predict when you will be home and when you won’t.

 It even gives you the option to add a custom background to the thermostat screen.
 For sure, it’s not really necessary, but it lets you add a bit of your own style which is cool.

 The Laticrete Strata Heat appears to be a rebranding of the WarmUp 4ie Wifi thermostat.
-Every once in awhile I see the WarmUp thermostat for sale on Amazon (click the link to see if it’s currently available), but other than that, it’s hard to find an online retailer in the US that sells it.
+Every once in awhile I see the WarmUp thermostat for sale on Amazon (see if it’s currently available), but other than that, it’s hard to find an online retailer in the US that sells it.